sashank5644/LlamaIndex-History-Project/README.md

 **Initial Setup**

 To run this full stack project, you will need to run both the frontend and backend portions of the application.
-Each respective part and their detailed instructions includes for setup, configurations, and deployment are described below.
+Each respective part and their detailed instructions for setup, configurations, and deployment are described below.

 For this project you will need **Python version 3.11.10**